Out & About: Calendar of area events | Calendar | Journal Gazette

 ALL WEEKEND

 Festival of Gingerbread – 9 a.m. to 8 p.m.
 Friday and Saturday and noon to 5 p.m.
-Sunday; features gingerbread creations; History Center, 302 E. Berry St.; $6 adults 18 to 64, $4 ages 65 and older and ages 3 to 17, free for ages 2 and younger; hours, 9 a.m. to 5 p.m.
-Monday through Thursday, 9 a.m. to 8 p.m.
-Friday and Saturday and noon to 5 p.m.
-Sunday; ends Dec.
-19; for more information on activities, go to fwhistorycenter.org.
+Sunday; features gingerbread creations; History Center, 302 E. Berry St.; $6 adults 18 to 64, $4 ages 65 and older and ages 3 to 17, free for ages 2 and younger; for more information on activities, go to fwhistorycenter.org.

 Blue Jacket's Fantasy of Lights – Hours, 6 to 9 p.m.
 Sunday through Thursday and 6 to 10 p.m.
 Friday and Saturday; Franke Park, 3411 Sherman Blvd.; cost, $10 per vehicle, $20 commercial van and $40 trolley or bus; ends Dec.
 31. Christmas Village open Friday through Sunday.